M.A. — Adelphi University

 Dr. Tieman's clinical interests include child and adolescent disruptive behaviors, third-wave CBT (ACT/DBT) for both adults and youth, relational psychotherapy, trauma-focused treatment, residential care, behavior analysis, parent-training, CBT for mood and anxiety disorders and case formulation.
 He has worked across a variety of settings for the past 10 years, including residential, day program, hospital, school and outpatient.
 The variety of Dr. Tieman's clinical experiences have allowed him to develop into a skilled, creative and flexible clinician.

 Dr. Daniel J. Tieman is currently the coordinator of the Rainbows Program (a support group for children managing some form of familial challenge).
-In this capacity, he supervisors clinical trainees.
+In this capacity, he supervises clinical trainees.